 Output Format: This option gives the data in either Excel format (check the box) or Text format (uncheck the box).
-By checking the box for "Include Dewpoint" you retrieve the stored Dewpoint values.
-By default, the Temperature and Humidity values are always provided.
+By default, the temperature and barometric pressure values are always provided.

 Header Data: You can choose what to appear for the header of the data file either in Excel or Text format.